mkierzenka/SWDevProj/report/doc.md

 Most of the networking functionality required for this project is set up.

 Remaining tasks for M2
--Client level: create DistributedArray object, modify DataFrames to store a DistributedArray and a KVStore, rather than holding its own data; could be complex, need to figure out more specifics for how we want to break up the data -from methods
+-Client level: modify columns to have distributed arrays; could be complex, might result in changes to dataframe as well
+-from methods
--Figure out how we want to serialize all of our classes -Create Application level: fairly straightforward, mainly uses classes from bottom two layers
+-Figure out how we want to serialize all of our classes -Create Application level: fairly straightforward, mainly uses classes from bottom two layers -Jan feedback from M1